benhmartin/SMSIntelligence/README.md

 # SMSIntelligence
-Legal Aid in Connecticut SMS analytics
+Legal Aid in Connecticut SMS analytics.

 We have an SMS platform with a twilio backend that lacked any sort of reporting capabilities. so, I decided to make it.
 I'm running an Ubuntu 20.04 server with MariaDB handle the DB functions.